Grigory Shtern: Career

 After a series of border incidents in the spring and early summer of 1939 escalated into the Battles of Khalkhin Gol, Shtern was given command on 5 July of a "front group", which coordinated all Soviet forces in the Far East.
 The front group oversaw future World War II commander Georgy Zhukov's 57th Special Rifle Corps, fighting at Khalkhin Gol, but on 19 July the corps was converted into the 1st Soviet Mongolian Army Group and given operational independence from Shtern's command, in order that Zhukov could act without interference from Shtern and on direct orders from the General Staff.
 According to British military historian Geoffrey Roberts, Shtern played a central role in planning the Soviet counterattack in August, but Zhukov was its chief organizer and executor.
 Shtern was awarded the title Hero of the Soviet Union on 29 August 1939, for his "courage and bravery in the performance of military duties" at Khalkhin Gol.

 During the Winter War between Finland and the Soviet Union, Shtern became commander of the 8th Army on 12 December 1939.
 After the Winter War, the Red Army restored traditional military ranks, and Shtern was promoted to Colonel General on 5 June 1940.
 He was appointed commander of the Far Eastern Front on 22 June 1940.

 Shtern was arrested on 7 June 1941 during a new purge of the Red Army.
 After being struck by the notorious torturer Lev Shvartzman with an electric cable with such force that it severed his right eye, he "confessed" that he had belonged to a Trotskyist conspiracy within the Red Army from 1931, and that he was a German spy.
 He was shot without trial on 28 October.
-Shtern was rehabilitated in August 1954.
+Shtern was posthumously rehabilitated in August 1954.